etwk/blog/content/lists/books.md

 	- [ ] Smart Portfolios: A practical guide to building and maintaining intelligent investment portfolios
 	- [ ] Systematic Trading: A unique new method for designing trading and investing systems
 - [ ] Street Smarts: High Probability Short-Term Trading Strategies (Linda Bradford Raschke, Laurence A. Connors )
+- [ ] Generative AI for Trading and Asset Management (Hamlet Jesse Medina Ruiz, Ernest P. Chan)
+- Edward O. Thorp
+	- [ ] A Man for All Markets: From Las Vegas to Wall Street, How I Beat the Dealer and the Market #biography #must
+	- [ ] Beat the Dealer: A Winning Strategy for the Game of Twenty-One #classics

 ## Food
 - [ ] Eat Like The Animals: What Nature Teaches Us About the Science of Healthy Eating